dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

 6. These base CSS changes are fine, but let's talk about some of the more interesting aspects of having a framework.
 Let's look at a NavBar and a Carousel.

-7. In VS Code, copy the bootstrap.html and name the new file bootstrap-navbar.html, and in the new file empty out the body content.
+7. In VS Code, duplicate the bootstrap.html and name the new file bootstrap-navbar.html, and in the new file empty out the body content.

-8. Let's first start with the NavBar, go to https://getbootstrap.com/docs/4.5/components/navbar/ and we will copy the first example code into our newly empties body:
+8. Let's first start with the NavBar, go to https://getbootstrap.com/docs/4.5/components/navbar/ and we will copy the first example code into our newly emptied body (here it is it, also):

    ```
    <nav class="navbar navbar-expand-lg navbar-light bg-light">